Do Kernel and Neural Embeddings Help in Training and Generalization?: Conclusions

 \section{Conclusions}

-We extended the recent results of \cite{Arora19} by a spectral analysis of the representations corresponding to different kernel and neural embeddings and showed that such representations benefit both optimization and generalization.
+We empirically explored the implications of recent results of \cite{Arora19} for deeper networks, viewing previous layers as producing better representations of the input data.
+We studied different kernel and neural embeddings and showed that such representations benefit both optimization and generalization.
 We demonstrated the applicability of the overlap criteria in \cite{Arora19} for analysing the impacts of different kernels.
-In particular, we showed that learning a model-free kernel yields the best results in terms of fast optimization, low generalization error, and large overlap between the top eigenvectors and the labels vector.
+In particular, we showed that a kernel optimally aligned to data yields the best results in terms of fast optimization, low generalization error, and large overlap between the top eigenvectors and the labels vector, and that other embeddings achieved different approximations to this optimal representation.
 By combining recent results connecting kernel embeddings to neural networks such as \cite{TKG18}, one may be able to extend the fine--grained theoretical results of \cite{Arora19} for two layer networks to deeper networks.